citp/privacy-policy-historical/s/st/sto/stockpilingmoms.com.md

-> *The following text is extracted and transformed from the stockpilingmoms.com privacy policy that was archived on 2010-12-31.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20101231003135id_/http%3A//www.stockpilingmoms.com/2009/08/privacy-policy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the stockpilingmoms.com privacy policy that was archived on 2011-04-30.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110430220904id_/http%3A//www.stockpilingmoms.com/2009/08/privacy-policy.html) for the most accurate reproduction.*

 # Privacy Policy

-If you are new here and never want to miss out on another deal or freebie, you may want to sign up for our FREE updates via [EMAIL](http://feedburner.google.com/fb/a/mailverify?uri=stockpilingmom/Fdkx&loc=en_US) or [RSS](http://www.stockpilingmoms.com/feed) feed.
-Another way to keep up with us is through [facebook](http://www.facebook.com/StockpilingMoms) and [twitter](http://twitter.com/stockpilingmoms).
-Thanks for visiting!

 The privacy of our visitors to StockpilingMoms.com is important to us.